Bashir Barghouti

-Bashir Barghuthi (بشير البرغوثي, 1931–2000) was a Palestinian Communist leader and journalist.
+Bashir Barghuthi (بشير البرغوثي, 1931–2000) was a Palestinian communist and journalist.

-Background
+Early life

 Barghouti was born in the village of Dayr Ghassana in the Ramallah Subdistrict.
-He earned a BA degree in Economics from the American University in Cairo in 1956.

 Career

+Journalism and activism in Jordan

-Living in exile in Jordan, he founded the central organ of the Jordanian Communist Party al-Jamahir (The Masses) and joined the General Union of Palestinian Students (GUPS).
+Living in Jordan, he founded the central organ of the Jordanian Communist Party al-Jamahir (The Masses) and joined the General Union of Palestinian Students (GUPS).
 In 1957 the paper was closed by Jordanian authorities, and Barghouti was incarcerated the Al-Jaffar prison.
 When freed in 1965, he was refused a journalist license by the Jordanian government, but continued to write under an assumed name.
 After 1967 he opposed the right of king Hussein of Jordan to speak on behalf of Palestinians.

+Return to the West Bank

-In 1974 he returned to the West Bank via family reunification, and became a leading figure of the Jordanian Communist Party there.
+In 1974 he returned to the West Bank via family reunification, and became a figure of the Jordanian Communist Party there.
 He founded the newspaper al-Fajr (Dawn), which he edited from 1975 to 1977.
 In February 1977 there was a political rift between him and Fatah, and Barghouti left his editorship of al-Fajr.
 In February 1978 he founded the newspaper al-Tali'a (The Vanguard) in Jerusalem.